Platelets

 D Positive or Negative D Negative D Negative Preferred

-For more information about plasma, refer to the AABB Technical Manual and the Circular of Information for Blood and Blood Components.
+For more information about our products, for example the AABB Technical Manual and the Circular of Information for Blood and Blood Components visit the AABB website.

 Quick links for ordering blood products from Vitalant